EPA Funding for Local Groups Will Help Protect and Restore Massachusetts Environment

 SWIG is a partnership between Restore America’s Estuaries, a national non-profit organization, and EPA Region 1, while the SNEP Network is administered through EPA’s partnership with the New England Environmental Finance Center, a non-profit technical assistance provider for EPA Region 1, located at the University of Southern Maine, part of the University of Maine System.
 The awards will be announced at an event at 1 p.m. today in Brockton, MA, at Brockton Iron & Steel, 45 Freight St., Brockton MA, 02301.
 Speakers will include EPA Regional Administrator David Cash, Mayor Robert F. Sullivan of Brockton, Mass.
 Dept. of Environmental Protection Regional Director Millie Garcia-Serrano, and Mass.
 Division of Ecological Restoration Director Beth Lambert.

-The location of the event was chosen in order to highlight SNEP’s support of the City of Brockton’s effort to restore an urban stream while fostering economic development in an environmental justice community.
+The location of the Massachusetts event was chosen in order to highlight SNEP’s support of the City of Brockton’s effort to restore an urban stream while fostering economic development in an environmental justice community.
 Brockton is receiving $150,000 from SNEP Watershed Implementation Grants to plan a waterway restoration as the centerpiece of a 65-acre mixed-use, transit-oriented development in what is now an abandoned railyard.

-Following the speaking portion of the program, Rob May, Director of Planning and Economic Development for Brockton, will lead a tour of the project site.
+Following the speaking portion of the program, Rob May, Director of Planning and Economic Development for Brockton, led a tour of the project site.
 As Trout Brook flows eventually into the Taunton River and Narragansett Bay, the project will provide downstream benefits to much of Southeast New England, in addition to its significant local impacts.

 Since 2012, SNEP has provided nearly $45 million in funding and technical assistance to help municipalities, non-profit organizations, state and tribal governments, and other organizations accomplish these goals.
 By funding partnerships, promoting information-sharing, and helping to develop new technologies, SNEP is building capacity for better management of the regional environment while providing on-the-ground benefits for communities and ecosystems and introducing resources to underserved communities.